-As of September 30, 2021, we have additional operating leases that have not yet commenced of approximately \$11.8 million.
-These operating leases will commence between fiscal year 2022 and fiscal year 2023 with lease terms of three years to eleven years.
+As of December 31, 2021, we have an additional operating lease that has not yet commenced of approximately \$11.7 million.
+This operating lease will commence in fiscal year 2023 with a lease term of approximately eleven years.

 8. Earnings per Share